maxcleme/twitter-media-backup/README.md

 # twitter-media-backup

+⚠️ Since X/Twitter [doesn't allow your own tweets retrieval with a Free plan anymore](https://developer.twitter.com/en/docs/twitter-api/getting-started/about-twitter-api), this project is relying on https://github.com/n0madic/twitter-scraper to get content, use at your own risk. ⚠️

 ## Overview

 Idea behind this project is to backup all pictures/videos tweets of one Twitter account somewhere else by using **exporters**.
 It runs infinitly, waiting for new tweets to backup.